maxravel/cssFlexbox/readme.md

-Some examples of CSS Flexbox usage. flex-direction;
+Some examples of CSS Flexbox usage.
+flex-direction;
 order;
 flex:1;
 align-items;
 justify-content;
-to-do: make container5 responsve;
+container5 responsve;
+to do: think aout container6;